Travelgate/documentation/docs/apis/for-buyers/legacy-pull-buyers-api/booking-management/overview.md

 # Overview

 The Booking Management operations provide a streamlined approach to handle bookings with a specific Seller.
-These operations include reservation list and read, and cancel.
+These operations include `Reservation List`, `Reservation Read`, and `Cancel`.
 The Booking Read and List facilitates retrieval of detailed booking information.
 Cancellation offers a straightforward way to cancel bookings when needed.
 Utilizing these operations streamlines the booking process and empowers you to manage bookings effectively with your designated Seller.

+EJEMPLO CARDS ACTUAL

 <div className="shortcuts-overview">
     <div className="shortcuts-overview__content">